 USEPA's Managing Wet Weather with Green Infrastructure.

 - The Agency has also developed e-mail addresses for the electronic submission of your Notice of Intent and annual reports.
+Those addresses are included in the general permit.

 - Part V.B of the reissued permit states: Permittees must post their NOI, storm water management program plan, and annual reports on the permittee’s website.
 Storm sewer maps may be withheld for security reasons.